r-lib/vctrs/tests/testthat/_snaps/subscript-loc.md

       <error/vctrs_error_subscript_type>
       Error in `my_function()`:
       !
-Must extract element with a single valid subscript. x Subscript `foo` has size 2 but must be size 1.
+Must extract element with a single valid subscript. x Subscript `foo` must be size 1, not 2.

 # vec_as_location2() requires positive integers